Founder / Artistic Director

 In 2009 Mr. Dulepa turned to choreography and lighting design, working with the Matchoka Ballet Company and CBC-Channel in Japan.

-In 2015 - ADMITTED TO MEMBERSHIP BY THE INTERNATIONAL DANCE COUNCIL CID, THE OFFICIAL WORLDWIDE ORGANIZATION FOR THE ALL FORMS OF DANCE.
+In 2015 - ADMITTED TO MEMBERSHIP BY THE INTERNATIONAL DANCE COUNCIL CID (UNESCO), THE OFFICIAL WORLDWIDE ORGANIZATION FOR THE ALL FORMS OF DANCE.

 2010-2020: Founder/Artistic Director for W.B.A.C.
 Grand Prix - World Ballet Art Competition Grand Prix